Arivald8/FUYL-Tower-Python-API-Wrapper/README.md

 `ACCESS_TOKEN` must be a string of the access_token only, not the full JWT containing expiry and a refresh_token.

+If you would like to store the actual account pasword in the CFG file, make sure not to define it in clear text, but rather load from an environment variable.

 You can also specify each constant directly on an instance of Pylock: